 ACCT 202 Managerial Accounting

 The course introduces students to the foundations of managerial accounting, how accounting information is used in business decisions, the composition and basic theory of cost analysis, and performance analysis.
-Prerequisite ACCT 201, Introduction to Financial Accounting.
+Prerequisite ACCT 201.

 ACCT 301 Accounting Information Systems